spoofzu/DeepVioletTools/README.md

 ![dvcmd-snapshot](https://cloud.githubusercontent.com/assets/8450615/15344407/8209d2ba-1c5b-11e6-9321-3397ba35359d.png)

 ## Acknowledgements
 This tool impliments ideas, code, and takes inspriation from other projects and leaders like: Qualys SSL Labs and Ivan Ristić, OpenSSL, and Oracle's Java Security Team.
-Many thanks for around negotiating TLS/SSL handshakes and cipher suite handling adapted from code examples by Thomas Pornin.
+Many thanks negotiating TLS/SSL handshakes and ciphersuite handling adapted from code examples by Thomas Pornin.

 Looking for more information?
 See the [project wiki](https://github.com/spoofzu/DeepVioletTools/wiki) or the [API wiki](https://github.com/spoofzu/DeepViolet/wiki)